frelon/k8s-radio/README.md

 # K8s radio

-An operator that exposes SDR devices to your kubernetes cluster using device-manager.
+An operator that exposes SDR devices to your kubernetes cluster using device-plugin.